Home Systems · 6 min read

 The self-clean cycle works by heating the oven to 900°F, incinerating food residue to ash.
 It works well but uses significant energy (3–6 kWh per cycle) and produces smoke.
 It can also stress the oven's components.
 Running it 2–3 times a year is reasonable.

 It depends on the oven.
 Some have a warming drawer (maintains food at 140–200°F).
 Others are simply storage.
 And some older gas ovens use the bottom drawer as the broiler.
-Check your manual — the function varies widely by model.
+Check your manual, as the function varies widely by model.